AlesAlex/Portfolio/content/work/sngular/index.md

 	</svg>
 </a>
 </div>

-Developed interactive experiences for museums using Unity and Unreal Engine.
+Developed interactive experiences for museums and theme parks using Unity and Unreal Engine.
 At Sngular Studios, I worked primarily on Jurassic Sea, an immersive real-time experience created in
 Unreal Engine for [Dinopolis](https://www.dinopolis.com/), a dinosaur museum and theme park:

 * Developed an animation-driven **character controller**.